August in the Water

-August in the Water (水の中の八月) is a 1995 film by Japanese director Gakuryū Ishii.
+August in the Water (水の中の八月, Mizu no naka no hachigatsu) is a 1995 supernatural science fiction drama film by Japanese director Gakuryū Ishii.

 The director has cited English language science fiction authors Philip K. Dick and J. G. Ballard as inspirations for his "trippy, metaphysical" films of the 1990s, and The Japan Times critic Mark Schilling cited this film as an example of his "poetic and spiritual films" that followed his punk films of the previous decade.

 Plot

 Izumi Hazuki transfers to a new high school in Fukuoka, where she quickly makes friends with two boys, Mao and Ukiya.
 Both boys become infatuated with her, and Ukiya consults his fortune-teller friend Miki to see whether he might have a chance with her.
 Miki curtly informs him that their signs are not a good match.
 Mao and Izumi begin to steadily grow closer, spending time together as Mao rides Izumi home from her high dive training on his bicycle.

 During a water-throwing festival, Miki shows Ukiya a new fortune predicting that Izumi will suffer a potentially fatal accident.
 Ukiya shows the fortune to Mao who initially dismisses it, but also notices that the predicted date of the accident coincides with Izumi's upcoming diving competition.
 Meanwhile, the city is plagued by strange events.
 Drought has resulted in severe water shortages, many people are afflicted by a mysterious illness that causes one's internal organs to petrify, and two meteorites land simultaneously in the mountains nearby, one of which is found and taken to an astrophysics laboratory.

 At home, Izumi is shown a photographic slide of three petrographs by her older sister Yo, taken as part of her husband's research.
 The first carving depicts an exploding supernova, the second an evaporating stone, and the third shows a shamanic ritual, the image of which Izumi likens to a person high diving.
 Yo suggests that the petrographs are related to current events.

 The day of Izumi's competition arrives.
 Mao and Ukiya watch nervously from the stands as Izumi takes her dive from the platform.
 As she falls, the surface of the water briefly appears to turn to stone, causing Izumi to falter and slam into the water.
 Mao dives into the pool and rescues her, whereupon she is rushed to the hospital.
 There, doctors inform her sister that she has fallen into a coma and may not survive.

 Fortunately, Izumi soon regains consciousness and returns to school.
 However, her personality after the accident is markedly different.
 She talks of having a raised awareness of herself and the surrounding environment on a subatomic level and becomes increasingly preoccupied with the mountains near the city.
 Mao and Izumi later hike to the mountains, where they find a stone circle hidden among the trees.
 At the center of the circle is a large, round boulder, its surface carved with petrographs resembling those shown in Yo's husband's research.